expertofvision/ecs521u-labs/lab-2/Lab2.md

 ### Setup

-1. Open the HTML file in Firefox
+1. Open the HTML file in Firefox.
-2. Open the HTML, CSS and JavaScript files in a text editor (i.e. gedit, sublime, atom, etc.)
+2. Open the HTML, CSS and JavaScript files in a text editor (i.e. gedit, sublime, atom, etc.).
-3. Explore the developer tools and console (Ctrl-Shift-K) in Firefox
+3. Explore the developer tools and console (Ctrl-Shift-K) in Firefox.

 ### Adapt canvas to windows size

-1. Notice there is a space between the beginning of the web page and where the canvas is displayed
+1. Notice there is a space between the beginning of the web page and where the canvas is displayed.

 2. Eliminate this space by adding the following rule to `layout.css` file: